-If you open the CSV in Excel, you can see the data format, which is usually Date, Open, High, Low, Close and Volume and Adjusted Close if applicable.
-Just a few things to note:
+When you open the CSV in Excel, you can see the data format, which is usually Date, Open, High, Low, Close, Volume, and Adjusted Close if applicable.

-- Stock trading volume is sometimes very inaccurate.
-For some indices Volume shows complete nonsense (indices themselves don’t have trading volume; the number shown can be the total volume of index components or stock exchange or whatever Yahoo thinks fits there).
+Stock trading volume can be inaccurate.
+For some indices, Volume shows complete nonsense (indices themselves don't have trading volume; the number shown can be the total trading volume of all index components or entire stock exchange, or whatever Yahoo thinks fits there).

 Adjusting the Data to Your Needs

 The data as provided by Yahoo Finance is sorted from newest to oldest.
 You will often want it sorted the other way, which is easy to do in Excel.
 Select all the cells with data and then in Excel main menu choose Data and in the lower menu click Sort.

 The Sort dialog window will appear, where you can choose to sort the data by Date, Oldest to Newest.
 Make sure to have the "My data has headers" option checked if you have selected the cells including the first header row.

 Besides sorting the data, you can also delete any columns which you don't need, such as Volume and Adjusted Close.